Real Estate Review Editors

 Her research interests including housing policy, affordable real estate, sustainable community growth and special policy for China’s Urban & Rural Integrated Development.
 Jiemin currently works as a Graduate Assistant at the school, as well as serving as Assistant Editor of the Real Estate Review.

-Tanya earned her Master of Real Estate Development from the University of Maryland in 2014, upon completing a capstone project on developing a parcel of land in Wheaton into a mixed-use apartment building, under the mentorship of Mr. James Agliata, Vice President for Development, Westfield, LLC.
-The combination of her architectural skills and real estate knowledge awarded her third prize for the best project and presentation.
+Bansal came from India with an undergraduate degree in Architecture and two years of work experience in the industry.
+She earned her Master of Real Estate Development from the University of Maryland in 2014, upon completing a capstone project on developing a parcel of land in Wheaton into a mixed-use apartment building, under the mentorship of Mr. James Agliata, Vice President for Development, Westfield, LLC.
+She was awarded third prize for the best project and presentation.

 Susanne Ethridge Cannon, is Professor Emeritus, Department of Real Estate, and formerly the Douglas and Cynthia Crocker Endowed Director of the Real Estate Center at DePaul University and now Managing Principal, MicroAnalytics.
 As the founding director of the Real Estate Center, and Chairman of the Department of Real Estate, she built the academic program from its 2002 inception, including significant sponsorship by firms, associations and foundations; major endowment gifts; and grants from the John D. and Catherine T. MacArthur Foundation to establish the Institute for Housing Studies.